amamtura/misc/peopleCrudApp/README.md

 apply various associated concepts of "Data driven view", "Components", binding, validation interaction between server/client etc

-3. I used various blogs/tutorials, official documentation, stack overflow threads, general searches on the web to bring all the 3 main parts of the app (Django backend, DRF API and Vue.js frontend) up to the current state where all the basics are working.
+3. I used various blogs/tutorials, official documentation, stack overflow threads, general searches on the web to bring all the 3 main parts of the app (Django backend, DRF API and Vue.js frontend) up to the current state where all the primary functionality is working.

 4. I am aware that currently certain bugs exist in the code, there could be some usability issues/improvements and pieces of code could be re-factored for better design possibly (e.g. DRY).
 No software is ever "finished" so at this point I am submitting the app in a working state.
 Always open to suggestions to improve code and most definitely fix issues/bugs.

-5. Among other things, for any project I would most definitely want to spend some time to add unit tests and for a case like this at least
-API endpoints test.
-Example features I would add are "pagination", "confirm on delete action".
-Also, I don't have experience with front-end frameworks but it looks like Axios or Fetch API might be a better choice than "vue-resource"'s http functionality.
+5. Some more example features I would add are "pagination", "confirm on delete action" etc. Looks like Axios or Fetch API might be a better choice than "vue-resource"'s http functionality.

-6. The app features include: API for persons "list", create, read (one record), update, delete; Django's admin webapp "out-of-the-box", DRF's API dev/test webapp, CRUD webapp using Vue.js and BootStrap 4.x
+6. The app features include: API for persons "list", create, read (one record), update, delete; Django's admin webapp "out-of-the-box", DRF's API dev/test webapp, CRUD webapp using Vue.js and BootStrap 4.x, unit-tests suite.

 7. API url examples:
 -   GET /api/persons/              (list all persons)